purpleworkshops/acars/README.md

 Makes it easier to transmit StatsD-like metrics to Radar.

 * You MUST define an environment variable named `ACARS_KEY` that holds your secret API key for Radar.
+Ask Jeff for your API key.
 * At the moment, this gem only supports transmitting "gauge"-style metrics.

 ## Installation